shuttler99/micro-frontends/container/readme.md

       - Invalidate the html file available on cloud front and setting the secret variable

-      --Echoing the distribution id of cloud front
+      --Echoing the distribution id of cloud front --Now i have name it to cloud front distribution id